Instruction in Ancient Greek: Italy

 In Italy, the compulsory study of Ancient Greek have been both praised and criticized.
-It has been suggested that Italian schooling system should be revised to meet the international modern education standards, but very little has changed inside Italian schools when the study of Ancient Greek and Latin are considered.
+It has been suggested that Italian schooling system should be revised to meet international modern education standards, but very little has changed inside Italian schools when the study of Ancient Greek and Latin are considered.

 Italian physicist Guido Tonelli also attended liceo classico high school, and he said that the translation of short texts from Ancient Greek and Latin is comparable to "scientific research"; it's also supposed to be a useful mental exercise.

 United States

-Instruction in Ancient Greek at the secondary school level is exceedingly rare in the United States.
-Several prestigious college-preparatory schools, primarily located in the Northeast, continue to offer Ancient Greek as a classical language, often alongside Latin.
+Instruction in Ancient Greek at secondary school level is exceedingly rare in the United States.
+Several prestigious college-preparatory schools, mainly in the Northeast, continue to offer Ancient Greek as a classical language, often alongside Latin.
 Schools where Ancient Greek is currently taught include Philips Academy, Philips Exeter Academy, Deerfield Academy, Groton School, Boston University Academy, Milton Academy, St. Paul's School (New Hampshire), Rye Country Day School, Hackley School, Trinity School (New York City), Collegiate School (New York), The Roxbury Latin School, Fordham Preparatory School, Middlesex School and Georgetown Preparatory School.

-A study conducted in 2000 ascertained that sixty-seven private schools taught Ancient Greek, while thirteen public high schools also offered the language.
+A study conducted in 2000 ascertained that 67 private schools taught Ancient Greek, while 13 public high schools also offered the language.
 Unlike Latin, it is nearly impossible to determine how many students are enrolled in advanced Greek classes and participate in standardized testing for the subject, as the College Board does not offer a curriculum for an Advanced Placement Ancient Greek course.